Zygmunt Białostocki: Life

 After the German invasion on Poland in 1939 and German occupation of Poland the Białostockis were forced to live in the ghetto in Warsaw.
-They are mentioned in Stanisław Adler's Warsaw ghetto memoir.
+They are mentioned in Stanisław Adler's Warsaw ghetto memoir, Adler’s account specifically mentions that Białostocki was a pianist living on the sixth floor of Adler’s building and that he was “always ready to play any compositions on the piano, especially among good company and vodka.”

-Zygmunt Białostocki was murdered by Germans during the liquidation of the Warsaw ghetto, most probably in 1942.
+Zygmunt Białostock and his wife was murdered by Germans during the liquidation of the Warsaw Ghetto, most probably in 1942.